 - Hedge against inflation since it historically has been highly correlated to inflation

-The path of renewal is to continually identify fresh sources of income and add new way to generate cash flow.
+The path of renewal is to continually identify fresh sources of income and add new ways to generate cash flow.
 This is primarily done through innovative entrepreneurship.

 On the high-end of the spectrum, it is being actively involved in new companies, products, and/or services.
-On the low-end of the spectrum, you can invest in different type of partnerships, private equity, and/or venture capital programs.
+On the low-end of the spectrum, you can invest in different types of partnerships, private equity, venture capital programs, and passive income opportunities.

 It all depends on your willingness to spend the time, effort, resources, and your ultimate commitment to the new ventures you find.

 There are 1426 billionaires in the world.
 960 are self-made with 830 from multiple business ventures.
 The research found that 90% of the income of those who today have achieved perpetual wealth comes from a business that is significantly controlled by the individual.

 The SMART Wealthy are able to identify fresh sources of income and add new ways to generate cash flow.
 They continually reinvest in innovative enterprises.
 It is important to do your due diligence, research different opportunities and do your homework, and create your business plan.